Legion2/open-cue-cli/Readme.md

 # Open CUE CLI [![Build](https://github.com/Legion2/open-cue-cli/workflows/Build/badge.svg)](https://github.com/Legion2/open-cue-cli/actions?query=workflow%3ABuild)
 Command Line Interface (CLI) to change iCUE profiles from the command line and play multiple profiles at once.
-This CLI uses the iCUE Game SDK via the [iCUE Unofficial Game Integration](https://github.com/Zac-McDonald/iCUE-Custom-Game-Integration) server.
+This CLI uses the iCUE Game SDK via the [Open CUE Service](https://github.com/Legion2/open-cue-service).

 ## Getting Started
-Download and start the [iCUE Unofficial Game Integration](https://github.com/Zac-McDonald/iCUE-Custom-Game-Integration) server.
+Download and start the [Open CUE Service](https://github.com/Legion2/open-cue-service).
 Download the [latest release](https://github.com/Legion2/open-cue-cli/releases/latest) of Open CUE CLI and extract the archive.
 You must at least have Java 8 installed.
 Call the cli tool `open-cue-cli.bat` or `open-cue-cli` from a command prompt with the option `--help`.